Hacienda La Esmeralda

 Remember, the main flavor in coffee is–COFFEE.
 Think of that as the ”Song”.
 Songs are composed of many notes, some high, some low, some harmony, some dissonant, etc.

-Coffee graders are trained in sensory science, to use real-world flavor experiences to describe something incredibly complex, identifying the closest real-life equivalent in the coffee they're tasting.
-This is generally based on standardized taste properties.
+Coffee graders are trained in sensory science, to use real-world flavor experiences to describe something incredibly complex, recognizing and naming the closest real-life equivalent in the coffee they’re tasting.
+This is generally derived from brought to a common standard taste properties.
 The result is a series of notes that add color and depth to the “song”.

 Here are the 5 aspects that generally appear in Coffee Notes: